AadyaSrivastava/ServerSecurityProject/README.md

 <br><br>
 <ins>SSP's third module</ins> detects phishing pages across the internet for various email providers via a Ruleset Database (RSD) inspired from Yara rules.
 RSD is an open-source plugin that enables detection of any phishing page for email, corporate logins, payment providers, or other pages that malicisously harvest credentials.
 <br><br>
-SSP is as open-source research project mentored by Dr. Nived Chebrolu (Oxford University) and supported by Censys (censys.com, that originated at University of Michigan) that publishes an open-source (MIT license) server feed and follows a non-disclosure policy of 45 days.
+SSP is as open-source research project mentored by Dr. Nived Chebrolu (Oxford University) and supported by Censys (censys.com, that originated at University of Michigan) that publishes a monthly open-source (MIT license) server feed and follows a non-disclosure policy of 45 days.
 The 45 days disclosure may be extended on request of the hosting provider or website owner

 <br><br>